The Politics of Iran's Nuclear Program

 - Even with its own enrichment capability, Iran may lack sufficient indigenous sources of uranium ore.

-- Moshen Rezaie was the Revolutionary Guards commander during the Iran-Iraq War and is known to have told Rafsanjani that Iran could not pursue the war with Iraq to victory without a nuclear weapon.
+Mohsen Rezaie was the Revolutionary Guards commander during the Iran-Iraq War and is known to have told Rafsanjani that Iran could not pursue the war with Iraq to victory without a nuclear weapon.
 He is now considered a “pragmatic conservative,” and was a presidential candidate in 2009.
 He suggested an “international consortium” as a possible compromise solution on the enrichment issue.
 All three of the opposition presidential candidates – Mousavi, Rezaie and former Parliamentary Speaker Mehdi Karroubi – criticized Ahmadinejad’s nuclear policy as provocative and costly for Iran, despite the supreme leader’s explicit support of it.
+Rezaie ran for president again in 2013, but was defeated by Rouhani.
+He re-joined the IRGC in April 2015.

-- Ali Larijani, parliamentary speaker and formerly chief nuclear negotiator (2005-2007), is ambitious and a political opportunist.
+Ali Larijani, parliamentary speaker (2008-present) and formerly chief nuclear negotiator (2005-2007), is ambitious and a political opportunist.
 Larijani started the factionalization of the nuclear issue by accusing the reformists of selling out Iran’s enrichment “pearl” for “candy.”
-He is a conservative but has also had disputes with Ahmadinejad.
+He is a conservative but also had disputes with Ahmadinejad.
+In 2015, he said it was “the duty of parliament to support the nuclear [negotiation] team,” but also insisted that parliament must approve any additional international protocols to inspect Iran’s nuclear sites.

-- Iran’s hardline default position—to negotiate only under the most severe pressure—has been reinforced by the change in the domestic balance of power.
-The Revolutionary Guards are now a principal player in decision-making.
+- Iran’s hardline default position to negotiate only under the most severe pressure reinforced a change in the domestic balance of power from 2005 to 2013, making the Revolutionary Guards a principal player in decision-making.
+The comprehensive nuclear agreement could qualify this change, injecting more moderate voices into the future policies of Iran regionally and domestically.

 "The Iran Primer"--Book Overview